 Audacity error while opening sound device when recording

-This issue is caused when there are no recording devices available.
-For example, if you click Edit, Preferences, and then click the Audio I/O tab under Recording, there would be no available devices to click.
-To fix this error, follow the steps below.
+This issue usually occurs when there are no recording devices available.
+For example, if you click Edit, Preferences, and then under Devices, there would be no options available to select in the Recording Device drop-down list.

 Note: These steps are for the Microsoft Windows operating system only.